Thesis title: Development of law of the sea by UNCLOS dispute settlement procedures: towards a coherent jurisprudence?

 Speaker, Nov 5, 2016

-- Gave a presentation entitled “On the jurisdiction of arbitral tribunals under Annex VII of the UNCLOS over ‘mixed dispute’ - Legal analysis and its implications for South China Sea disputes”
+- Presented a speech entitled “On the jurisdiction of arbitral tribunals under Annex VII of the UNCLOS over ‘mixed dispute’ - Legal analysis and its implications for South China Sea disputes”

 - Detailed information on Seminar, See http://gssc.uni-koeln.de/node/1300

 'The Battle of Ideas under LOSC Dispute Settlement Procedures', The International Journal of Marine and Coastal Law (38) 2023, 1-21.